 I arrived last night after a saga of flight-cancellation plus new last-minute ticket on a different airline (booked online, via iPhone, which involved also abandoning my checked suitcase, dashing back out through security, re-checking in, re-clearing security in new terminal, waiting on hold with Airline 1 regarding ticket refund and suitcase logistics, watching phone battery fade, thinking I’d maybe have to navigate to my hotel the old-fashioned way, with an actual map; hoping rental car agencies still have maps).

 But things could’ve been way worse.
 I had an extra pair of contact lenses in my handbag.
 The woman next to me on flight 2 gave me her phone charger.
 (Gave, as in, like, to keep.)
 At the layover I bought a travel-size toiletry kit and an Atlanta tee shirt to sleep in.
 And I made it to the hotel just in time to order a late-night room-service BLT: crisp lettuce, fresh tomatoes, lots of mayo, and that extra thick, meaty gourmet bacon; plus a cone of peppery fries that were lukewarm but still, after everything, delicious.
-I took a hot shower and read a mediocre book for a while, and after 1:00 a.m. my husband, Philip, arrived, off of his own delayed flight from a different city of origin.
+I took a hot shower and read a mediocre book for a while, and after 1:00 a.m. my husband arrived, off of his own delayed flight from a different city of origin.

-So now Philip’s at the hotel working, and my first order of the day is tracking down my suitcase, which is supposed to have arrived on a flight this morning.
+So now my husband’s at the hotel working, and my first order of the day is tracking down my suitcase, which is supposed to have arrived on a flight this morning.
 In yesterday’s clothes, I drive the 20 minutes back to the airport.
 The sun is blazing, and it’s not all that cold.
 At the airline baggage office, my suitcase is waiting for me.
 It feels actually miraculous.
 Straightaway I change into my fleece-lined high-top sneakers.

 The rental car is a Chevy micro-SUV, cherry-red, with squeaking brakes and a trunk that just barely accommodates my one suitcase.
 Basically it’s like driving a golf cart with an aluminum shell.
-Later on, Philip decides it has manual airbags, and starts maniacally, deliriously, punching the buttons that release various trapdoor compartments all over the dash.
+Later on, my husband decides it has manual airbags, and starts maniacally, deliriously, punching the buttons that release various trapdoor compartments all over the dash.
 Which compartments, actually, do seem to be placed in suspiciously airbag-typical locations.

 I drive straight from airport to horse show, past the concrete wasteland of fast-food restaurants and weary chain hotels with barren front lawns.
 Then also there’s Cowboys OKC, the bar in which actual bull riding goes on, with real, non-mechanical bulls.
 I went in there once, many years ago, with an off-duty cop who bought me a margarita at Chili’s across the street, where I’d been eating alone at the bar after a late riding session, my boots and spurs still on.
 And I had to see it first-hand to understand that “bull-riding,” in this case, meant live animals inside the bar.
 Driving past, you can see the pen where they unload them, right there by the road.

-In the State Fair parking lot, I climb over to the passenger seat and change into fresh clothes, plus also apply my own deodorant in place of Philip’s man-smelling green stuff I smeared on this morning.
+In the State Fair parking lot, I climb over to the passenger seat and change into fresh clothes, plus also apply my own deodorant in place of my husband’s man-smelling green stuff I smeared on this morning.
 (In the horse-show life, you get comfortable changing your clothes almost anywhere.)
 In front of the stabling hall, a magnificent row of tricked-out chrome horse trailers gleams in the sun.
 The strip of grass beside them is a minefield of dog shit.

 I pass through the doors into the barns, and finally!—that earthy, horsey smell.
 Always the same: hay and oats and horse-warmth.
 It reminds me why I’m here.
 Two little girls run by in crystal-encrusted jeans.
 A palomino stands in the wash rack, dripping soapsuds.
 In the Tom McCutcheon Reining Horses aisle, my own palomino is there in his stall, eating placidly from his hay bag, with his tousled blonde forelock and dark eyes.
 As a foal, he was a poster boy for our stallion, because of his looks and also to show off his mother’s impressive stats (her association with our stallion therefore being a very good thing; she was an Open finalist here, too).
 Our boy—we call him “Corey”—has one more day to get ready for prime time.